openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp/README.md

 python3 downloader.py --list models.lst
 ```

-An example of using Model Conevrter
+An example of using the Model Converter:
 ```
 python3 converter.py --list models.lst
 ```